Event Planning

 If you plan on serving food at your event, using one of the Law School’s preferred vendors for on campus catering is preferable.

-To ensure that appropriate setup, cleanup, and custodial services are secured, please contact Building Services at [email protected] if you plan to serve food.
+To ensure that appropriate setup, cleanup, and custodial services are secured, please contact Room Reservations at room[email protected]u if you plan to have food at your event.

 A range of auxiliary services are available when planning an event in one of the Law School’s buildings, some of which will incur fees.
 A quote can be provided based on the specifics of your event by contacting the appropriate party, Building Services or Audio Visual/Information Technology Services (details below), in advance of your event.
 Events hosted by Centers & Programs and Administrative Departments will require direct billing for all intramural services provided.
 You must obtain the appropriate account chartstring from the Business Office prior to arranging for any auxiliary services.